Green Business is Good Business

-Sustainability for restaurants means operating in a way that protects, preserves or restores the natural environment, promotes social equity, enhances the lives of people and communities and contributes to economic prosperity for shareholders and stakeholders.
+Sustainability for restaurants means operating in a way that protects, preserves or restores the natural environment, promotes social equity, enhances the lives of people and communities, and contributes to economic prosperity for shareholders and stakeholders.
 Because the topic of sustainability is so broad and all-encompassing, let’s just look at the environmental aspect of sustainability in the restaurant industry.

 About three in four Millennials (74 percent) and Generation Z consumers (72 percent) are willing to pay more for sustainable products and services, according to The Nielsen Company.
 Are you making an effort to reach these socially conscious young people?
 The report also states that consumer brands that demonstrate a commitment to sustainability outperform those that don’t, growing 4 percent globally compared to less than 1 percent.
 In addition, 86 percent of consumers are willing to switch brands to one associated with a good cause given similar price and quality, according to the 2017 Cone Communications CSR Study.
 This number is up from 63 percent in 1993.

 Sustainability can also have a major impact on internal stakeholders by helping to recruit top talent, increase employee engagement and help reduce turnover by retaining employees.
 Reducing turnover and increasing the engagement and production of employees can lead to substantial cost savings and efficiency gains for large businesses.
 The National Environmental Education Foundation (NEEF) has done extensive research on the impacts of sustainability on employee engagement.
-In their most recent survey report, Winning in the Marketplace and the Workplace, NEEF concludes that a commitment to sustainability positively impacts nearly all dimensions of traditional employee engagement including alignment, pride, discretionary effort and advocacy of the company.
-An engaged employee that is proud of where they work is likely to be a more productive worker and to stay with a company longer.
+In their most recent survey report, Winning in the Marketplace and the Workplace, NEEF concludes that a commitment to sustainability positively impacts nearly all dimensions of traditional employee engagement including alignment, pride, discretionary effort, and advocacy of the company.
+An engaged employee who is proud of where they work is likely to be a more productive worker and to stay with a company longer.

-Within the restaurants, sustainable practices will benefit a business’s bottom line by reducing operating costs.
+Within restaurants, sustainable practices will benefit a business’s bottom line by reducing operating costs.
 Reducing a business’s impact on the environment means reducing waste, and reducing waste means saving money.

 Cut Energy Waste